Honorary Degree Policy

 - The President presents candidates for honorary degrees to the Executive Committee of the Board of Trustees prior to the May Board meeting.
 The Executive Committee of the Board of Trustees reviews the nominees and formulates recommendations to the full board.

-- The full board approves nominees at the May board meeting.
-The President contacts honorary degree nominees and makes arrangements for the honorary degree to be conferred in a subsequent academic year.
+- The President contacts honorary degree nominees and makes arrangements for the honorary degree to be conferred in a subsequent academic year.

 The Honorary Degree Committee is a Faculty Senate committee of the University.
 Its membership consists of